 The radiological contamination levels of the samples measured are generally extremely low and, for this reason, the greater part of the data obtained are not significant.
-Natural radioactivity (40K and 7Be) is by far the most prominent and more present than most artificial beta-gamma emitters.
+Natural radioactivity (K and Be) is by far the most prominent and more present than most artificial beta-gamma emitters.
 The monitoring programme demonstrates its value and ability to "finely" monitor the impact of radioactive elements on the environment and consequently on humans: "traces" of artificial radioactivity, considerably lower than natural radioactivity, are routinely detected.
-Any discharge even slightly greater is immediately measured with precision.